PrimedPixel/primedpixel.github.io/_posts/2023-08-05-introduction.markdown

 ## YouTube

-I also am an avid content creator -- *christ it sounds like i'm writing my CV here*.
+I also am an avid content creator -- *christ it sounds like i'm writing a bad CV here*.
 However, does that mean I post regularly?
 No!
 Of course not, and it's very silly to assume such.
 I pretty much focus on three channels: gamedev, music production, and gaming (or "let's plays" if we're back in 2012 now).

 ### [Primed Pixel Music](https://www.youtube.com/c/PrimedPixelMusic)